sensiblecodeio/hanoverd/README.md

 ## What is hanoverd good for?

-Let's say you have your web application running in docker, and you want to upgrade it seemlessly.
+Let's say you have your web application running in docker, and you want to upgrade it seamlessly.

 You want to move fast and break things with continuous deployment, making updates to your app, but you don't want your web application